 - There are two camp stores on the property in case you need camping supplies or want to grab some beer or wine to enjoy around the campfire.

 - If you’re a long-term traveler, you will be happy to find out that there is a laundromat on the premises next to the Camp Store in South Camp.

 What To Pack For Camping In Big Sur

 The weather in Big Sur is mild and temperate all year long which makes it a great year-round destination.
 Even winter temperatures stay above 40 degrees so camping at Big Sur in the cooler seasons can be comfortable with plenty of warm weather clothing.

 - Leggings.
-I love these sleek tights that are part of the Destination Wanderland collection by Stronger.
-These leggings are made of recycled materials and have a flattering cut that hugs the waist yet the material is super stretchy for comfort and movement.
+I love these leggings by The North Face that come with handy pockets for storing your phone!
+These tights are made of 80% recycled fabric and have a flattering cut that hugs the waist yet the material is super stretchy for comfort and movement.

 - Hiking shoes.
 I’m pretty clumsy so I prefer wearing hiking shoes with extra grip that prevent me from slipping & falling.
 But any walking shoes will do it for the easier hikes.